Graubünden, die Wahlkreisen. Quelle: www.gr.ch/Kartenerstellung, GIS Kompetenzzentrum

 Introduction

-Direct democracy, federalism and a unique political system of directly elected members of the executive (government) in the canton and the municipality are the basis of the country’s political stability.
+Direct democracy, federalism, and a unique political system featuring directly elected members of the executive (government) at the canton and municipal levels are the foundations of the country’s political stability.

-Collegiality applies at three levels: municipality, canton and federal government (Bund/Fédération).
+Collegiality applies at three levels: the municipality, the canton, and the federal government (Bund/Fédération).
 The government speaks with one voice.
 Parliament can never dismiss the government.
 The government can not call early elections or dissolve Parliament.

-It reflects the political balance of power over a longer period.
+It reflects the political balance of power over a more extended period.
 A major electoral victory of a new party never immediately leads to a seat in the government.
 First, this party has to prove its stability and sustainability.

-The seven seats are distributed among the four largest parties: 2-2-2-1, with one party sometimes losing at the expense of the other.
+The seven seats are distributed among the four largest parties: 2-2-2-1, with one party occasionally losing to the others.
 However, the Parliament ultimately chooses the individual members.

 The electoral system is equally crucial for political stability.
-Switzerland has two parallel systems: the Majorzsystem, or the absolute majority of votes per candidate, and the Proporzsystem, or proportional representation based on the number of votes a party obtains.
+Switzerland has two parallel systems: the Majorzsystem, which is based on the absolute majority of votes per candidate, and the Proporzsystem, which is proportional representation based on the number of votes a party obtains.

 The people’s representation in the parliaments of the municipality, canton, or the National Council is, in most cases (not all; see below), elected based on the proportional representation of the number of votes obtained by each party.